ForgeRock/iot-edge/docs/getting-started.md

     -d
 ```

-The message `Thing Gateway server started` will appear if the gateway has started up, registered and authenticated
+The message `IoT Gateway server started` will appear if the gateway has started up, registered and authenticated
 itself successfully.

 In a different terminal window, [connect a thing to the gateway](getting-started.md#connect-to-the-thing-gateway).

 To stop the gateway process, press `Ctrl+C` in the window where the process is running.

-#### Connect to the Thing Gateway
+#### Connect to the IoT Gateway

-This example will connect a thing to the Thing Gateway.
+This example will connect a thing to the IoT Gateway.
 Once the thing has connected it will authenticate and request
 an access token.

 Before running the example, [register the thing manually](getting-started.md#register-identity) using `gateway-thing`